 Golden Weeping Willow Tree

-The Golden Weeping Willow (Salix Sepulcralis Chrysocoma) is a fast-growing, large tree known for its elegant, cascading branches and vibrant golden-yellow foliage.
-Ideal for planting near ponds or lakes, it thrives in moist soil and can be easily propagated by inserting a twig into the ground.
+The Golden Weeping Willow (Salix Sepulcralis ‘Chrysocoma’) is a fast-growing, large tree known for its elegant, cascading branches and vibrant golden-yellow foliage.
+Ideal for planting near ponds or lakes, it thrives in moist soil.
 With its graceful weeping branches and striking seasonal colour, the Golden Weeping Willow adds beauty and serenity to any garden or water-side landscape.
 Perfect for large spaces, it creates a stunning focal point and attracts wildlife with its lush, vibrant foliage.

 Features